 18. Families should also decide on a “discretionary spending account” and how that will be handled.
 Students will have unexpected needs while away at college and they should know beforehand whether every need or purchase needs to be cleared with the parents ahead of time.
 Usually, a credit card or debit card can be procured in the student’s name by the parent’s bank.
 Discuss budgets and limits BEFORE the first statement shows up.

 19. Start a shopping list for dorm items.
 Be sure to review what is and is not allowed before shopping.
 Some colleges allow fridges, others don’t.
 Same with microwaves and hot plates.
 If the roommate has already been selected, the student may want to establish who is bringing what so you don’t end up with two microwaves and no printer.
+Remember that it’s very easy to purchase needed items from Amazon or nearby stores after the student moves in; it’s easier to purchase later than it is to return or store unneeded items.

 20 Inquire about campus mail or P.O. boxes.
 Sending packages or mail to students living in dorms is much easier with a P.O. box nearby.